bsamaha/bsamaha.github.io/_posts/2020-08-12-Kaggle-Tweet-Sentiment-Extraction.md

   - Fastai
 ---

 Apparently GitHub/Jekyll does not work well with reading Fastai outputs.
-To view this notebook in the correct format please peform one of two options.
+To view this notebook in the correct format please peform one of two options. <br/>

+You can see about 75% of the notebook in this form.
+The end of the notebook gets ugly where I actually start to train the model.
+I am currently working on a way to fix this.

 1. [View in GitHub Repo and download from there](https://github.com/bsamaha/Kaggle-Tweet-Sentiment-Extraction)
 2. [Upload the notebook into Google Colab by clicking on file -> upload notebook -> Choose GitHub and type bsamaha/Kaggle-Tweet-Sentiment-Extraction and press enter.](https://colab.research.google.com/notebooks/welcome.ipynb)